RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 1. The number of shards purchased and their cost
 1. The underlying resources that your subscription is running on

-To delete a subscription, click on the "**Delete**" button at the bottom of the form.
+To delete a subscription, click on the **Delete** button at the bottom of the form.
 You will be prompted to confirm before your subscription is actually deleted.
 The delete will only occur if the subscription **does not have any databases**.
 If it does, you must first delete the